5 Marlborough Sounds Must-Dos

 1. Hike the Queen Charlotte Track

 The Queen Charlotte Track is the staple of the Marlborough Sounds, so of course, we have to mention it first!
 The 70km track encapsulates it all with Marlborough Sounds forests, stunning ocean views, and pristine wilderness.
 Although the hiking/biking track is a multi-day track, there are plenty of water taxis that can take you to the best bits of the Queen Charlotte Track for shorter versions of the hike.
+Check out Beachcomber Cruises for transport and day hikes.

 2. Be a flashpacker in a Marlborough Sounds resort